thisNiharika/100daysUiCamp/README.md

   💾   Local progress tracking   – mark each challenge as done; your completion is saved automatically in your browser.
   🗓️   Day selector calendar   – jump directly to any day using a floating calendar menu.
   💡   Detailed prompts   – every day includes what to design, design goals, and creative constraints.
-  🖨️   Printable mode   – export your full progress to PDF with a single click.
+  🖨️   Printable mode   – export your full progress to PDF with a single click 🔒   Offline ready   – works fully without an internet connection.
-  🌈   Vivid UI & smooth animations   – built with pure HTML, CSS, and JavaScript — no frameworks.
-  🔒   Offline ready   – works fully without an internet connection.

 ---